-All site inspections or locality tours will be either transcribed, recorded or have an itinerary and/or photographs or notes of the inspection or tour published.
+All site inspections or locality tours will be either transcribed, recorded or have detailed notes taken.

-All records will be placed on the Commission's website within a reasonable time after the conclusion of the site inspection or locality tour.
+Along with photographs taken of key views, all records will be placed on the Commission's website within a reasonable time after the conclusion of the site inspection or locality tour.